digitalearthafrica/deafrica-docs/about/contact.rst

 Open Data Cube Slack
 --------------------

-To talk to the DE Africa community, please join the `Open Data Cube Slack <http://slack.opendatacube.org/>`_, and join the ``#de-africa`` channel.
+To talk to the DE Africa community, please join the `DE Africa Slack channel <https://digitalearthafrica.slack.com//>`_, and join the ``#de-africa`` channel.